davidoram/versionbump/README.md

     	Specify this flag to bump the minor version -patch
-    	Specify this flag to bump the patch version
+    	Specify this flag to bump the patch version -ruby-lib
+    	Specify this flag to automatically update the version in a ruby lib version file 'lib/*/version.rb' (default true)
 ```

 Example usage: